 3-4 hours south of Luang Prabang

 Vang Vieng used to be infamous on the backpacker trail for the dangerous party activity, tubing.
-It’s since reinvented itself as an eco-travel destination and there are lots of outdoor activities on offer from rock climbing to mountain biking and there are loads of amazing caves, lagoons and hiking trails to explore.
+It’s since reinvented itself as an eco-travel destination and there are lots of outdoor activities on offer from rock climbing to mountain biking as well as are loads of enticing caves, amazing lagoons and hiking trails to explore.

 3-4 hours south of Vang Vieng

 Laos’ sleepy capital, Vientiane, is nothing like the other Southeast Asian cities you’ll have experienced.
 It would be difficult to get run over here if you tried!
-Relax a while drinking beer by the Mekong, visit a few temples as well as the weird Buddha Park and prepare yourself for your transition to the next country on the list – a place where you definitely can get run over!
-VIETNAM!
+Relax while drinking beer by the Mekong, visit some twinkling temples as well as the weird Buddha Park and prepare yourself for your transition to the next country on the list – a place where you definitely can get run over… VIETNAM!

 Leaving so soon?
 Is Southern Laos worth seeing?

-Southern Laos has a few delights for the intrepid traveller, such as the very popular backpacker hotspot of Four Thousand Islands, as well as the lush coffee-growing region of the Bolaven Plateau.
-However, many travellers who are planning to travel through Vietnam choose to skip Southern Laos and head straight from Vientiane to Vietnam’s capital of Hanoi to begin their Vietnamese adventure.
-If you want to explore Southern Laos, it is possible to cross the border from Cambodia later on…
+Southern Laos has a few delights for the intrepid traveller, such as the popular backpacker hotspot of Four Thousand Islands, as well as the lush coffee-growing region of the Bolaven Plateau.
+However, many travellers who are planning to travel the length of Vietnam choose to skip Southern Laos and head straight from Vientiane to Vietnam’s capital of Hanoi to begin their North-South Vietnamese adventure.
+(If you do want to explore Southern Laos at this point, it is possible to cross the border into Vietnam from Cambodia later on… )

 COUNTRY 3: VIETNAM

 - Average Visit: 4 Weeks

 - See here for in-depth travel guides to Vietnam.

 GETTING TO VIETNAM: The epic 27-hour bus journey from Laos to Vietnam

 Many backpackers enter Vietnam via the lengthy 27-hour+ bus journey from either Vientiane or Luang Prabang in Laos.
 It’s an arduous journey that has many horror stories attached to it, but it will certainly give you a story to tell!
-Read one backpacker’s account of the journey here.
-(It is also possible to take a one hour flight.)
-Read more on Vietnam visas here.
+If you really don’t fancy the bus ride, it’s also possible to take a one hour flight.